epics-base/pvaPy/documentation/streamingFramework.md

     -nx FRAME_SIZE -ny FRAME_SIZE -fps FRAME_RATE -rp FRAME_RATE
 ```

-The above command was able to reliably generate images at constant rates
+The above command was able to reliably generate images at stable rates
 of up to 20 KHz.
+Going beyond that number, the resulting frame output frame rate varied
+too much (more than a few Hz).

 A given test was deemed successful if no frames were
 missed during the 60 second server runtime.
 Results for the maximum
-simulated image detector rate that consumers were able to sustain
+simulated detector rate that image consumers were able to sustain
 without missing any frames are shown below:

 * Image size: 4096 x 4096 (uint8, 16.78 MB); Server queue size: 100